superduper-io/superduper/docs/content/apply_api/checkpoint.md

 # `Checkpoint`

-- Save intermediate results of training via superduper
+- Save intermediate results of training via Superduper
 - Load a different point of the training process by specifying `Checkpoint` explicitly
 - Particularly useful with deep-learning models